 Local Regulations and Notes on Landowner Rights

-- Artificial flies and lures only.
+- Artificial flies and lures only in most sections—check signage.

 Bear Creek offers a convenient and scenic escape for anglers near Denver.
 Its proximity to urban areas allows for quick fishing trips.
 The creek features swift pocket water, deep pools, and healthy populations of rainbow and brown trout, providing varied fishing opportunities in a compact and accessible location.